Meeting Professional Audiovisual Certificate (MPAC)

 Teaches how to create accurate AV RFPs by providing timelines, rehearsals, room needs, and all required specifications so vendors can quote correctly.

-Module 9 – Site Inspections & Venue Technical Evaluation
+Module 9 – Site Inspections, Venue/AV Contracts

 Provides a checklist of questions to ask during site visits about lighting control, power access, loading docks, cell coverage, and other critical venue details.